- Bathroom Vanities vs. Bathroom Cabinets

 Fiberboard (MDF) Cabinets

-Fiberboard, also known as medium density fiberboard (MDF) cabinets are made from composite wood materials glued together under pressure at high heat.
+Fiberboard, also known as medium density fiberboard, (MDF) cabinets are made from composite wood materials glued together under pressure at high heat.
 Many homeowners go with MDF cabinets because they are lower cost than hardwood, and do not expand and contract as much as real wood does.

-An MDF bathroom vanity should cost between $400 and $800.
-Costs could run higher for larger units with double sinks.
-Despite this low price tag, be aware that fiberboard can be difficult to repair if there is a crack or chip.
-They can also expand from over exposure to moisture and steam.
+Despite their low price tag, be aware that fiberboard can be difficult to repair if there is a crack or chip.
+They can also expand from overexposure to moisture and steam.

 Stainless Steel

+Stainless steel rounds out our overview of the materials for top bathroom vanities or cabinets.
 Stainless steel is becoming more and more popular in bathrooms because of their incredible functionality.
 They do not absorb water, are resistant to heat and bacteria, and are very easy to clean.

 One downside, however, is that stainless steel cabinetry often cannot be made in a wide variety of styles or finishes.
 The material also can be prone to denting.
-Additionally, they tend to cost more than other types of bathroom vanities.
-Premium-grade stainless steel cabinetry can cost as much as $2,000 to $3,000 depending on the size.

 In addition to material options, bathroom vanities and cabinets come in a variety of styles.
 Use the guide below to help determine which types of cabinets best match your renovation goals.

-Flat style
+Flat Style

 Flat cabinetry has no frames or panels, so it provides a minimalist look that lends itself well to modern architectural styles.